 As articulated in the LEAP Task Force Report, equity sits at the heart of all the work that RIDE endeavors to undertake.
-As such, RIDE as the SEA expects all its constituent LEAs- and will structure its subgrant application for ARP/ESSER III dollars in such a manner that-- will ensure that equity is the guiding lens through which they analyze their local data and identify the most pressing needs.
+As such, RIDE as the SEA expects all its constituent LEAs- and will structure its subgrant application for ARP/ESSER III dollars in such a manner that-will ensure that equity is the guiding lens through which they analyze their local data and identify the most pressing needs.
 This will be in accord with the equity lens RIDE asked LEAs to take for ESSER I and ESSER II, as well.
 To demonstrate the state agency's commitment to an equity-centered approach, RIDE has elected to allocate a large portion of its state set-aside dollars to support our lowest-performing schools and districts.
-These funds will be planned for and expended based on local data, a compelling evidence base, and clear demonstration of need.
+These funds will be provided in the form of a matching grant in addition to their local LEA allocation, and will be planned for and expended based on local data, a compelling evidence base, and clear demonstration of need.